Ding Dong: History and naming

 The Ding Dong is similar to other cream-filled cakes such as Arcade Vachon's Jos.
 Louis introduced before 1934.
 Hostess began marketing its Ding Dong in 1967.
 The name was given to coincide with a television ad campaign featuring a ringing bell.

 Hostess went out of business on November 16, 2012, stopping all production.
 The Hostess name and brands were acquired by private equity firms Apollo Global Management and Metropoulos & Co.; in June 2013, the new Hostess Brands reopened a Kansas product plant and announced that Ding Dong production would resume on July 15, 2013.
+The J.M.
+Smucker Company then acquired Hostess in September 2023.

 Ring DingDing Dong conflict

 The company marketed the snacks on the East Coast as Big Wheels, to avoid confusion with Ring Dings, a similar and pre-existing treat by Drake's Cakes.
 The names were consolidated in 1987, when a short-lived merger of Drake's with Hostess's parent company (then Continental Baking Company) briefly resolved the Ring Ding – Ding Dong conflict.
 When the merged company broke up, however, Hostess was once again forced to cease using the Ding Dongs name in areas where Ring Dings were available.
 The compromise sound-alike name King Dons lasted until Interstate Bakeries Corporation, which had recently merged with Hostess' parent company, bought Drake's in 1998.
 The Hostess product was then sold under the name Ding Dongs throughout the United States, although it was still sold as King Dons in Canada.